 Let's face it.
 Not every safety manager possesses the charm and charisma to move the masses.
 If you don't have these skills, look for a safety champion to help with the task.

-Change management is incredibly important for airlines and airports implementing formal aviation SMS programs.
+Change management is incredibly important for aviation service providers implementing formal aviation SMS.
 Change managers must be effective and strongly persuasive communicators.
 If you cannot be this "safety champion," talk to top management to explore some options, such as:

 - Hire a temporary consultant;

-- Attend aviation safety management systems courses to strengthen your skills; or
+- Attend aviation SMS courses to strengthen your skills; or

-- Find someone more suitable for implementing the SMS program.
+- Find someone more suitable for implementing the SMS.